Heavy Truck Driver

 - New Zealand Transport Agency website - information on trucks and other heavy vehicle licences

-- MITO - information about the National Certificate in Commercial Road Transport
+- MITO - information about the New Zealand Certificate in Commercial Road Transport

 - Defence Careers website - information about being a driver in the Army